“The purpose of our lives is to be happy.”- Dalai Lama

 Your vision is what your life looks like when you achieve your life’s purpose.

 Your vision should define your life’s purpose in detail.
 It is the manifestation of your purpose.
-In terms of goals, these are your Dream Goals – the biggest goals of your life.
+In terms of goals, these are your Dream Goals – the biggest goals in your life.
 Think about it this way, if you cannot see it, how would you know if you were there?
 To help you see your vision, consider the following questions.

 - What does it look like?